privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 They put the odds for Touch ID around [1 in 50,000](https://support.apple.com/en-us/105095) for comparison.

+3D face unlock is immune to 2D images and requires a 3D reconstruction of a face before it has a chance of being fooled.

 ### Additional Considerations

-You'll likely want an implementation with some protection against another person pointing your phobe at your face to unlock it. iOS allows you to enable a setting where you need to be looking at the phone before it will unlock, look for a similar feature when shopping for a device.
+You'll likely want an implementation with some protection against another person pointing your phone at your face to unlock it. iOS allows you to enable a setting where you need to be looking at the phone before it will unlock, look for a similar feature when shopping for a device.

 Also note that training your face unlock while wearing things like glasses and face masks will make face unlock less secure since it's working off less data.